0xTCG/sequre/README.md

 # Sequre - a high-performance framework for secure multiparty computation in bioinformatics

-Sequre is an end-to-end, statically compiled, Pythonic framework for building secure multiparty computation pipelines in bioinformatics.
+Sequre is an end-to-end, statically compiled and performance engineered, Pythonic framework for building efficient secure multiparty computation pipelines in bioinformatics.

 ## Quick start